rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 }
 nav a {
-  margin-left: 20px;
   text-align: right;
 }
 article {
   grid-area: ct;
+  border-top: 2px solid gray;
 }

 ```
-We want the header to be justified to the left, the nav bar to be justified to the right, and links in the nav bar to have a bit of extra space around them
+We want the header to be justified to the left and the nav bar to be justified to the right.
 Note that `align-self: end` means that, within the grid row, we want to be placed as late as possible.
-This is important since the row has height 60px, and without this argument, our header and navigation bar would be placed adjacent to the top of the screen!
+This is important since the row has height 60 pixels, and without this argument, our header and navigation bar would be placed adjacent to the top of the screen!
+Finally, we add a line about the `<article>` element with `border-top: 2px solid gray`.

 ### Responsive design
 Our layout is great, but now we might have some problems on small screens!